Valentine’s Day Dessert Charcuterie Candy Board

 • Belgian liege waffles

 • Chocolate: I know, chocolate isn’t a revolutionary concept for Valentine’s Day, but in Japan, it’s less about the chocolate itself and more about how it’s given.
-There are two categories: honmei choco (“true love chocolate”), which is the fancier stuff like handmade truffles, and giri choco (“obligatory chocolate” for friends and family), which is the more pedestrian kind like what you’ll find drug store.
+There are two categories: honmei choco (“true love chocolate”), which is the fancier stuff like handmade truffles, and giri choco (“obligatory chocolate” for friends and family), which is the more pedestrian kind like what you’ll find at a drug store.

 Valentine’s Day Beverage Pairing